Celtic Britons: Eastern England

+Northern Iberia

+In the late 5th and early 6th centuries AD, a colony called Britonia was established in northern Galicia.
+The British settlements first appeared at the First Council of Lugo in 569 and later, a separate bishopric was established, with the first Bishop being Maeloc.
+Despite the exact location of the diocese isn't known, as well as how long did Brythonic culture and language perfromed in the region, several toponyms across Galicia and Asturias containing root bret- or brit- can be still found, including Bretelo in Ourense, Bertoña in A Capela or El Breton in Corvera, Asturias.

 Genetics

 Schiffels et al. (2016) examined the remains of three Iron Age Britons buried ca. 100 BC.
 A female buried in Linton, Cambridgeshire carried the maternal haplogroup H1e, while two males buried in Hinxton both carried the paternal haplogroup R1b1a2a1a2, and the maternal haplogroups K1a1b1b and H1ag1.
 Their genetic profile was considered typical for Northwest European populations.
 Though sharing a common Northwestern European origin, the Iron Age individuals were markedly different from later Anglo-Saxon samples, who were closely related to Danes and Dutch people.

-Martiano et al. (2016) examined the remains of a female Iron Age Briton buried at Melton between 210 BC and 40 AD.
+Martiniano et al. (2018) examined the remains of a female Iron Age Briton buried at Melton between 210 BC and 40 AD.
 She was found to be carrying the maternal haplogroup U2e1e.
 The study also examined seven males buried in Driffield Terrace near York between the 2nd century AD and the 4th century AD during the period of Roman Britain.
 Six of these individuals were identified as native Britons.
-The six examined native Britons all carried types of the paternal R1b1a2a1a, and carried the maternal haplogroups H6a1a, H1bs, J1c3e2, H2, H6a1b2 and J1b1a1.
+The six examined native Britons all carried types of the paternal R1b1a2a1a and carried the maternal haplogroups H6a1a, H1bs, J1c3e2, H2, H6a1b2 and J1b1a1.
 The indigenous Britons of Roman Britain were genetically closely related to the earlier Iron Age female Briton, and displayed close genetic links to modern Celts of the British Isles, particularly Welsh people, suggesting genetic continuity between Iron Age Britain and Roman Britain, and partial genetic continuity between Roman Britain and modern Britain.
 On the other hand, they were genetically substantially different from the examined Anglo-Saxon individual and modern English populations of the area, suggesting that the Anglo-Saxon settlement of Britain left a profound genetic impact.